Gastric Bypass vs. Mini Gastric Bypass

-In Gastric Bypass Surgery, the surgeon forms a stomach pouch, approximately 5-10% of the original stomach size while keeping the separated excess stomach in place to aid in digestion.
+In this established procedure, the surgeon forms a stomach pouch, approximately 5-10% of the original stomach size while keeping the separated excess stomach in place to aid indigestion.

-In Mini Gastric Bypass Surgery, the surgeon forms a tube-shaped stomach pouch that holds approximately 4 to 6 ounces of food.
+In this newer operation, the surgeon forms a tube-shaped stomach pouch that holds approximately 4 to 6 ounces of food.
 Bypasses an average of 20% of the small intestine.

 Which Procedure is Best For You?

-- Highest Amount of Excess Weight Loss (%EWL) – Gastric Bypass Surgery (RNY)
+- Highest Amount of Excess Weight Loss (%EWL) – RNY Gastric Bypass

-- Lowest Cost of Procedure – Both Mini and Gastric Bypass Surgery in Tijuana, Mexico cost the same
+- Lowest Cost of Procedure – Cost of Mini Bypass and Gastric Bypass Surgery in Tijuana, Mexico are pretty similar

-- Highest Reduction in Comorbidities and Health-Related Problems – Gastric Bypass Surgery
+- Highest Reduction in Comorbidities and Health-Related Problems – RNY Gastric Bypass

 Type of Surgery